-West Virginia requests 100% of the total funding allocation (\$1,210,800,969.85) upon approval of the Initial Proposal.
+West Virginia requests 100% of the total funding allocation (\$1,205,800,969.85) upon approval of the Initial Proposal.
 WVDED believes 100% allocation is necessary to position West Virginia to swiftly implement the initiatives described throughout this proposal.
 As noted in the Initial Proposal Funding Request, WVDED has already established a clear schedule for the use of \$13,656,574.09 of these funds to be used prior to submission of the Final Proposal.
-WVDED does not intend to use the requested funds for deployment projects; however, it will use some of the funds for the deployment subgrantee selection process and having these funds in advance is important to ensure the program is not delayed and stays on target.
+WVDED does not intend to use the requested funds for deployment projects; however, it may use some of the funds for the deployment subgrantee selection process and other programmatic and administrative costs, and having these funds in advance is important to ensure the program is not delayed and stays on target.
 Although WVDED will not use these funds for deployment projects, it certifies that it will communicate EHP and BABA requirements to prospective subgrantees as a part of its application process.